zavaboy/challonge-wp/readme.txt

 = Did You Know? =

 If you run the same tournaments on multiple WordPress websites, your WordPress users will be tracked in your Challonge.com tournaments by their email address and login name, even if their display name differs.
-With this in mind, users who change their email address will lose access to any of their preexisting tournament signups.
+With this in mind, users may signup and report their score using either website.
+Also note, users who change their email address will lose access to any of their preexisting tournament signups.

 Good luck!